colons/ambient/README.md

 the project root.
 You'll stop getting warnings in your console about 404s that way, too.

-The Jenkins and Trello widgets violate CORS.
+The Jenkins, Trello and Hacker News widgets violate CORS.
 In order for them to work, you'll need to somehow get those APIs to respond with a `Access-Control-Origin: *` header or [disable CORS checking][cors] in your browser.
 The latter is probably easiest.

 The Trello widget, as well as violating CORS, requires authentication details.
 You provide these in a `"trelloAuth"` attribute of your config.
 Each widget